Among the many decisions IT managers face when deploying server virtualization is what form of shared storage to

 Real work vs. playing around

-When I say real work, I think of these common terms: production, critical,
+When I say real work, I think of these common terms: production, critical, high-availability, online-trading, high-performance, mission-critical, data center, non-stop, zero-downtime.

 On the other hand, playing around refers to anything that is not described by the above terms.
 For example, playing around might include scenarios like home networks, labs and maybe test and development scenarios where cost is king.